aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 ## Loading non-AWS services logs

 You can load non-AWS services logs into SIEM on OpenSearch Service by exporting logs to the S3 bucket that stores logs.
-The supported file formats are text, JSON, and CSV formats.
-In case of text format, only single-line logs can be loaded, and multi-line logs are not supported.
 You can export logs to S3 using Logstash or Fluentd plug-ins.

+Supported file formats: JSON, CSV, Text, Multiline Text, CEF, Parquet Supported compression formats: gzip, bzip2, zip, no compression

 Here is the basic configuration flow for Apache HTTP server logs: